-week, KA students started a Build-A-Bear prototype project.
+students have been engaged in a Build-A-Bear prototype project.
 In response to their Teddy Bear Drive

 fundraising efforts, students were posed the question: what if you could design